chengzhag/chengzhang-academic/content/publication/im3d/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: '3D detection example'
+  caption: 'Scene reconstruction comparison'
   focal_point: ""
-  preview_only: true
+  preview_only: false

 # Associated Projects (optional).
 #   Associate this publication with one or more of your projects.